AliSoftware/alisoftware.github.io/_drafts/let-it-throw.md

 ## Objective-C and the NSError of its ways

 Remember Objective-C?
-Back then, the main and official way for a method to tell that something went wrong was to take a `NSError*` by reference.
+Back then[^nshipster], the main and official way for a method to tell that something went wrong was to take a `NSError*` by reference.

 ```objc
 NSError* error;